josemourinho333/storepurchasingsheet/README.md

 Saves few people at work a screen/monitor with this being embedded into the app we use.
 Code is added via CJS extension.

 Simple fucntional tool that increases efficiency and productivity for product/purchasing team members sending purchase orders.
 Saves a window by not using an excel sheet.

+Can definitely spend more time making things less messy and better for sure